-Based on best practices in higher education, and in compliance with federal law and policies of accrediting agencies, the following definitions are offered to provide clarity
+Based on best practices in higher education, and in compliance with federal law and the policies of accrediting agencies, the following definitions are offered to provide clarity about the various delivery modalities used in this College.

-Face-to-face: The majority of instructional time is in the classroom but may include u of online instructional time.
+Face-to-face: The majority of instructional time is in the classroom but may include up to 50% of online instructional time.